Thuswise/spiki/README.rst

 * `reStructuredText <https://docutils.sourceforge.io/rst.html>`_

 I tried both these systems prior to creating SpeechMark.
 I found I needed some features which Markdown didn't have.
-RST proved to be overkill for this particular purpose, and the document model became an encumbrance.
+On the hand, RST proved to be overkill for my particular purpose.

 Philosophy
 ==========